zhiyanfoo/crunch-shake/README.md

 ### Focus of this project
 The focus of most of the analysis is in the same vein as the Bechdel test but on plays.
 Gender disparity is not the exclusive focus of this project, however, literary and stylistic analysis will also be a touched upon.

-Why where plays chosen as the medium of interest?
+Why were plays chosen as the medium of interest?
 When analysing plays, it is easy to get meta information from the text, such as which character speaks which dialogue, to whom he or she is speaking to and the scenes the different characters are in.
 As such compared to poems and prose, it is easier to computationally analyze plays.

 Feel free to submit patches with ideas to IDEAS.md on what type of analysis to do and how to perform said analysis.